-4.3: Sexual Abuse
+4.3 Sexual Abuse

 Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
-The activities may involve physical contact or non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).
+The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
+They may also include non-contact activities such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.
 Sexual abuse is not solely perpetrated by adult males; women can also commit acts of sexual abuse, as can other children.

-4.4: Neglect
+4.4 Neglect

 Is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.

-It may include a failure to:
+Neglect may occur during pregnancy as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to:

-• Provide adequate food, clothing and shelter.

-- Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate care-givers); or - Ensure access to appropriate medical care or treatment. - It may also include neglect of, or unresponsiveness to a child's basic emotional needs.
+- Provide adequate food, clothing and shelter. - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate care-givers); or - Ensure access to appropriate medical care or treatment. - It may also include neglect of, or unresponsiveness to a child's basic emotional needs.